 Skip to main content

-The Student Recreation Center and Downtown Fitness Center have facility impacts coming up due to fall recess!
+The Student Recreation Center, Downtown Fitness Center, and Craft Center have facility impacts coming up due to winter break!

 For information regarding closures, hour changes, and more, please visit our Facility Impacts page.